Logo

 No. Your karma is cumulative.
 Once earned, it does not decrease except in two cases: if you delete posts or comments (their karma is subtracted), or if your post or comment gets removed by mods with negative impact on your account.
 Otherwise, karma stays forever, even if you go inactive for years.

-MediaFast checks each subreddit's karma minimum against your account and only suggests subs where you can post today.
-No more silent removals.
+MediaFast matches your current karma score against each subreddit's threshold and only surfaces communities where you can post today.
+No more wasted posts.